 The Libyan Minister of communications arrived at Malta's Luqa Airport on Sunday (9 January) for talks with Prime Minister Dom Mintoff.

-The Libyan Minister of communications arrived at Malta's Luqa Airport on Sunday (9 January) for talks with Prime Minister Dom Mintoff.
+Background: The Libyan Minister of communications arrived at Malta's Luqa Airport on Sunday (9 January) for talks with Prime Minister Dom Mintoff.
 The Minister, Mr Tahe Sharif, was met at the airport by the Maltese Minister of Development.
 Dr Albert Hyzler, and the Libyan Ambassador to Malts, Mr Busatta Thulthe.

 It was reported that the Minister was discussing the question of Libyan help for running Malta's airport when the British Air Force air traffic controllers depart.
 With Britain's ignoring Mr Mintoff's ultimatum that all British forces must quit Malta by next Saturday (15 January), there's reported to be speculation on the island the some attempt might be made to take over the air communications.